Paul-J-Company/Systems-Design/README.md

   https://cloud.google.com/devops/state-of-devops/
   https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance
   https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling
+What is a Polystore?
+  A polystore is the combining of different database technologies tailored for specific use cases, enabling organizations to optimize performance, scalability, and analytical capabilities throughout their infrastructure.
+  Polystores embrace a hybrid approach, leveraging the strengths of different database technologies tailored to specific use cases.
 What is Infrastructure as Code (IaC)?
 What is Platform as a Service (PaaS)?
 What is Zero Trust?